matwerber1/aws-transit-gateway-attachment-routing-diagrams/README.md

 This project contains diagrams to help you understand [AWS Transit Gateway (TGW)](https://aws.amazon.com/transit-gateway/) routing.

+## Disclaimer

+These diagrams are based on my personal understanding as of October 2020.
+As always, refer to official AWS documentation for confirmation and/or updates.

 ## Key Takeaways

 1. A transit gateway "attachment" is an Elastic Network Interface (ENI)